tfergus23/npcshowdown/README.md

 static_dir=./static/
 ```
 ### Frontend
 The frontend is an angular app.
+By default, the app is served on port 4200 for testing.
 ```bash
 cd frontend
 npm install